ProfKaz/AboutPurviewDatamap/03b - IntegrationRuntime.md

    - Description: (Optional) While not mandatory, adding a description can be helpful for future reference.
 6. Leave the remaining options as default and click **Create**.
 7. To finalize this part of the setup:
-   - Download the [Microsoft Integration Runtime](https://www.microsoft.com/en-us/download/details.aspx?id=105539) to install it locally (more details in the next section).
+   - Download the [Microsoft Purview Integration Runtime](https://www.microsoft.com/en-us/download/details.aspx?id=105539) to install it locally (more details in the next section).
    - Save one of the **keys**, as it will be required in a later step.
 <br>